by

 lever surface when rolling over rougher roads (pedaling or not,

 sitting or not).
-I tightened the thing far beyond pratical but the brittle
+I tightened the thing far beyond pratical but the

-with enough vibration applied to it.
+make squeaks with enough vibration applied to it.
 Solution:

-I didn’t think to try greasing the washer instead of oiling it
+I didn’t think to try greasing the washer instead of oiling

-quick-release and the squeaking was gone!”
+two-piece quick-release and the squeaking was gone!”

-you hear or feel a clunk when pedaling, it’s probably caused
+you hear or feel a clunk when pedaling, it’s probably

-by a loose bottom bracket or pedal.
+caused by a loose bottom bracket or pedal.
+Solution: Check the

-clockwise to tighten, the left is turned counterclockwise (more
+the left is turned counterclockwise (more

 pedal information here).
-If you ride clipless pedals, a loose fit
+If you ride clipless pedals, a loose

-looseness.
+the looseness.

 To adjust the bottom bracket, remove the crankarms and, with the appropriate

-tools for your type of bottom bracket (tools for cup-and-cone type shown),
+tools for your type of bottom bracket (tools for cup-and-cone type

-adjusting the bearings (as required for your set-up).
+the cups and/or adjusting the bearings (as required for your set-up).

 Another funny clunk when pedaling is caused by a pump that’s

-brushing the crankarm on each pedal stroke (usually it’s the head
+brushing the crankarm on each pedal stroke (usually it’s the

 the pump so there’s more clearance.

-Reader Pascal Golay reports that, "I recently had an intermittent
+Reader Pascal Golay reports that, "I recently

-clunk develop on my bike and it turned out to be the axle on my
+had an intermittent clunk develop on my bike and it turned

-rear wheel (Mavic Ksyrium) backing out very slightly.
-Solution:
+out to be the axle on my rear wheel (Mavic Ksyrium) backing out very

-A 5mm allen key in each end was enough to squeeze it up again but it
+A 5mm allen key in each end was enough to squeeze it up again but

-took a long time to locate.
+it took a long time to locate.
 The symptom was clunking with the pedal

 strokes, louder and clunkier out of the saddle, and occasionally not